guaix-ucm/megaradrp/doc/running.rst

   # format: "%(asctime)s - %(name)s - %(levelname)s - %(message)s"
   # enabled: true

-The # character is a comment, so every line starting with it can safely removed.
+The # character is a comment, so every line starting with it can be safely removed.
 The names of FITS files in the requirements section must be edited to point to existing files.